In this guide we’ll take a look at the best patio heaters for the UK market.

 Heatlab Freestanding Electric Patio Heater Review

 This Heatlab 2KW FreeStanding Electric Garden Patio Heater is water resistant, sturdy and quiet.
-It’s perfect for use in a damp climate such as the UK.
-We can’t always trust that there’s going to be clear sky, but we can be sure that this heater won’t let us down!
+It’s one of the best patio heaters to use in the UK’s slightly unreliable climate – we can’t always trust that there’s going to be clear sky, but at least this heater can cope with a little drizzle before we get it packed away.